Michael Crawford heard the scream just as he loosened the last lug nut to change a flat tire on his Volkswagen Beetle.

 "I don't feel the accident was my fault," he said.
 "But I do feel I was partly responsible because she could possibly lose her legs because I had a flat tire."

-_ Researcher Kitty Bennett and information from Times files contributed to this report.
+_ Information from researcher Kitty Bennett and Times files was used in this report.

 Here are the events that led to Thursday's accident on the Howard Frankland Bridge:

 1. Highway Patrol Trooper Deborah K. Hawkins pulled over behind a car in the northbound (eastbound) emergency lane, on the right side of the highway.